sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

   TODO compare these [2 files](https://www.adobe.com/acrobat/how-to/compare-two-pdf-files.html)
   - The migration may probably began from commit e7d0044d95aa8675c19af4745f24084e7080a59e to .
 - From 9.6, if "Lemma 9.6.1", etc, are highlighted, it means their proofs are skipped because of  duplicity with DMIA.
+- For some chapters like chapter 17 I read their prefaces (probably from 1 to 16 I all read their prefaces), but not for others.
+(The detailed list is not recorded since when reading mcs I forgot when I began reading prefaces and when I mistakenly discontinued.)
 ### relation with 6.042J 2019
 - currently the following chapter_1-3 problems, chapter_2-2 problems are not in IN-CLASS QUESTIONS or ASSIGNMENTS.
 ### theorem